-Points Awarded Sample Response 2 Part A: Rita wants to find the value of three times the sum of 5 and 7, so the expression just shows that 5 and 7 are added first and then that sum is multiplied by 3.
+Points Awarded Sample Response 2 Part A: Rita wants to find the value of three times the sum of 5 and 7, so the expression must show that 5 and 7 must be added first and then that sum is multiplied by 3.
 As the expression is now, it shows that 3 and 5 are multiplied first and then 7 is added to that product.
-Or other valid explanation .
-AND Part B: She should group the 5 and 7 with parentheses.
-Or other valid explanation.
-1 The student correctly answers one of the two parts.
+AND Part B: She should group the 5 and 7 using parentheses.
+1 Part A: Rita wants to find the value of three times the sum of 5 and 7, so the expression must show that 5 and 7 must be added first and then that sum is multiplied by 3.
+As the expression is now, it shows that 3 and 5 are multiplied first and then 7 is added to that product.
+OR Part B: She should group the 5 and 7 using parentheses.
 0 Response is irrelevant, inappropriate, or not provided.